View the Student Engagement Unit's Academic Skills website for help planning your assignment and making sense of the assignment and instruction words.

 chromosomal abnormality screening, Chorionic villus sampling, CVS, amniocentesis, routine screening, first trimester combined screening, FTCS

-You can also add truncation, wildcards and phrase symbols
+You can also add truncation and phrase symbols

 This will help you save time and get relevant results.